 MSU Billings offers 10 family housing apartments for students currently enrolled in 12 or more credits.
 Family housing eligibility includes: married students, single parent with children, or married students with children.
-Family housing apartments include 6 threebedroom apartments and 4 two-bedroom apartments.
+Family housing apartments include 6 three-bedroom apartments and 4 two-bedroom apartments.
 There is an application and \$25.00 application fee to place your name on the waiting list for an available apartment.

-To obtain more information about family housing apartments, contact the housing office at (406) 657-2333 or visit our website, www.msubillings.edu/reslife.
+To obtain more information about family housing apartments, contact the Residence Life and Housing Office at (406) 657-2333 or visit our website, www.msubillings.edu/reslife.

-Office of Information Technology

-City College Tech Building, First Floor, (406) 247-3037
+Office of Information Technology City College Tech Building, First Floor, (406) 247-3037